 Christmas Hope Program by Restoring Hope Center – Contributing to the Christmas Hope program provides gift baskets for seniors during the holiday season.

 Guiding Lights NC –Guiding Lights is a great organization that provides family and professional caregivers support.
 The work of caregivers can be especially taxing during the holidays when support is needed more than ever.
 Some of the services they provide include skills workshops, CPR & First Aid training, Dementia training, and much more.

-Alzheimer’s North Carolina, Inc. – Alzheimer’s North Carolina is dedicated to providing education, support and services to individuals with dementia, their families, health care professionals and the general public while raising awareness and funding for research of a cause(s), treatment, prevention and cure for Alzheimer’s disease and related dementias.
+Alzheimer’s North Carolina, Inc. – Alzheimer’s North Carolina is dedicated to providing education, support and services to individuals with dementia.
+Additionally, their families and health care professionals have access to the same resources.
+The organization raises awareness of dementia and helps research, treatment, and prevention efforts for Alzheimer’s disease and related dementias.

 Livestrong at the YMCA – LIVESTRONG at the YMCA is a program for adult cancer survivors, including senior citizens.
 They participate in a YMCA health and fitness program in a small group setting and donations go toward keeping the program available to any qualified survivor, regardless of their ability to pay.

 Food Bank of Central & Eastern North Carolina – This organization aims to reach their goal of providing 2.5 million meals to North Carolinians in need before December 31st.
 A gift of $85, for example, provides groceries to an elderly couple for over four months.
 A big bonus is the Food Bank will match donations of up to $56,000 through December 31st.
 You can donate on behalf of yourself or in a loved one and/or friend’s name as a gift.